 Overall folks I would say that the Robinair 22791 is a definite buy… as long as you can afford it.
 The Infrared sensor with it’s promised long life of ten years may have sold most of you right away.
 Just think no more having to replace your sensors on your other detectors.
 No need to worry for ten years, or at least according to Robinair.
 Who knows if they’ll honor that on a warranty claim.

 If we look at reviews and feedback on this product almost everything is positive.
-On Amazon.com there are over a dozen reviews averaging out to four and a half starts out of five.
+On Amazon.com there are over two dozen reviews averaging out to four and a half starts out of five.
 That’s a ninety percent rating.
 The only negatives ratings that I could find on this product across the web were all resulting from the unit being manufactured in China.